Since 2011 (for the 2010 tax year) retiring allowances are reported on the T4 slip instead of the T4A slip.

 - a benefit derived from certain counselling services;

-- payments for accumulated vacation leave not taken prior to retirement;
+- payments for accumulated vacation leave not taken before retirement;

 - wages in lieu of termination notice; and

-- damages for violations or alleged violations of an employees human rights awarded under human rights legislation to the extent these damages are not taxable.
+- damages for violations or alleged violations of an employee's applicable human rights awarded under human rights legislation, to the extent these damages are not taxable.